VAndrJ/awesome-apple-bugs/README.md

 - [Memory leak](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/MemoryLeakSearchableRefreshableScrollView/README.md) when applying `.searchable` and `.refreshable` modifiers together on a `ScrollView`.
-- [Animation glitch](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AnimationGlitchDragAndDrop/README.md) on drag and drop action.
 - [Button action](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/ButtonActionNotCancelledDuringScrollInSheet/README.md) is not canceled during scrolling in a sheet and is executed after scrolling completes.
 - [Gesture issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/GestureIssueLongPressUpdatingNotCalled/README.md): `.updating` block is not called on `LongPressGesture`.
 - [Gesture issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/GestureIssueHighPriorityToListScrolling/README.md): when `DragGesture` is added as a `.highPriorityGesture` to a `List` or `ScrollView`, scrolling stops working.
 - [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePoppingBackIsPresented/README.md): popping back programmatically doesn't work when using `.navigationDestination(isPresented:)`.
 - [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePathClearActiveSearchable/README.md): when clearing a path, it does not go back if there was a transition with an active `.searchable`.
 - [Sheet issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/SheetIssuePresentationDetentsIgnoredOnReopen/README.md): `.presentationDetents` is ignored if the sheet is reopened after a short period.
+- [NavigationSplitView issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationSplitViewToolbarItemDisappearBackground/README.md): toolbar items disappear after the app goes to the background and then returns to the foreground.
+- [Animation glitch](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AnimationGlitchDragAndDrop/README.md) on drag and drop action.

 ### UIKit